ThomasJon196/OOKA/Java_Runtime_Environment/documentation/docs.md

 - [x] Calling .getInstance() from CLI.java via command line returns different addresses of the Singleton-Runtime.
 What is the issue?
   - Could not find.
 But starting CLI as seperate command seem to call different instances of the RuntimeEnv.
   Solution: Run CLI-Tool as a loop which continuously asks user for input arguments.
 This way its always the same process which is running.

+### Task 3:

+- Added saving of component configuration via simple text-file.
+- [ ] Logger is not injected via the @Inject annotation.
+(Null exception)